Specification: CAMBRIDGE CIE 9708

 The course will be based on the textbooks recommended for the CIE A Levels.

-This specification is well-regarded among colleges and universities as it is well-rounded allowing learners to have a grasp of all aspects of human and physical geography giving a firm basis from which to springboard into A-level and beyond.
+This specification is well-regarded among colleges and universities as it is well-rounded allowing learners to have a grasp of key topics giving a firm basis from which to springboard into A-level and beyond.

 1. Basic economic ideas and resource allocation